 Fireman Education Requirements and Career Options

 Firemen, more commonly known as fire fighters, are emergency response professionals specializing in the protection of people and property from fires, smoke and related threats.
-The primary role of fire fighters is to use various techniques to control or suppress fires, but they may also supply victims with initial medical treatment for ailments such as smoke inhalation, burns and shock.
-All fire fighters are required to maintain intensive fitness standards.
+They use various techniques to control or suppress fires, but they may also supply victims with initial medical treatment for ailments such as smoke inhalation, burns and shock.
+These professionals usually obtain their education through a fire academy program or apprenticeship; however, undergraduate and graduate degree options are available for those seeking advancement or who need to meet certification requirements.
+All fire fighters are also required to maintain intensive fitness standards.

 Fireman Education Requirements